-Religious education at Voluntary Aided schools is the responsibility of the governing body and is taught in line with the school's trust.
-(The trust deed is the document, which sets out the basic values and beliefs of the school.)
-All schools provide daily group worship for all pupils.
-Parents have the right to withdraw their children from religious education and group worship.
+Religion, Values and Ethics at Voluntary Aided schools is the responsibility of the governing body and is taught in line with the school's trust.
+The trust deed is the document, which sets out the basic values and beliefs of the school.
+Voluntary aided schools must also teach RVE having regards to the Denbighshire Agreed Syllabus for RVE.

+Parents do not have the right to withdraw their children from Religion, Values and Ethics.
+Year 10 and 11 pupils can still be withdrawn from Religious Education lessons.